 What legislation addresses espionage and foreign interference?

-The National Security Legislation Amendment (Espionage and Foreign Interference) Bill and Foreign Influence Transparency Scheme Bill introduce a number of espionage and foreign influence offences, as well as sanctions for any parties seeking to act contrary to Australia’s national interests.
+The National Security Legislation Amendment (Espionage and Foreign Interference) Act 2018 and Foreign Influence Transparency Scheme Bill 2018 introduce a number of espionage and foreign influence offences, as well as sanctions for any parties seeking to act contrary to Australia’s national interests.

 Espionage and foreign interference pose significant long term threats to Australia.
 The ASIO, leveraging legislation which provides new offences and restrictions on foreign and Australian entities seeking to act against Australia’s interests, aims to create a significant public deterrent and make it more difficult for foreign enemies to compromise Australia’s sovereignty, security and prosperity.